strapi/strapi-examples/react-apollo/README.md

     "name": {
       "type": "string"
     },
-    "pictures": {
+    "description": {
-      "collection": "file",
-      "via": "related",
-      "plugin": "upload"
+      "type": "text"
     }
   }
 }
 ```
-Register the admin user in strapi and you're good to go.
+Register the admin user in Strapi and you're good to go.

+## Fetching data

+You can fetch data in two different ways (both are implemented)
+- using the `<Query />` component (see the `ProductDetailsPage`)
+- manually using the client that is exported (see the `EditPage`)

+## Caching

+The cache is disabled since `mutations` are not implemented yet, so if you need to mutate data you have to disable it for the moment.
+This option is located in the `apollo-client.js` file.

+## Posting data

+Since mutations aren't available yet, we use the request helper.